Watch Michael Sheen and the people of Newport deliver a stirring rendition of a special poem written by a die hard County fan

 A POEM has been written ahead of this weekend's FA Cup game that is sure to stir emotion among Newport County AFC fans.

-The poem, titled ‘A Cup Run For All’ was written by local steelworker and poet, Sean Edwards, and features Newport County AFC fans and members of the Newport community showing their support for their club.
+The poem, titled ‘A Cup Run For All’ and commissioned by the FA was written by local steelworker and poet, Sean Edwards, and features Newport County AFC fans and members of the Newport community showing their support for their club.

 In a rousing video, renowned actor Michael Sheen shows his allegiances for his hometown club alongside fans and well known faces from all corners of the Newport community.
 Among others, the video features Becky Smith (goalkeeper for Newport County Ladies), Alan Edwards (owner of Vacara’s Fish and Chip Shop) and David Hando (Newport County President).